Fasting in Jainism

 Fasting is very common among Jains and as a part of festivals.
 Most Jains fast at special times such as birthdays, anniversaries, during festivals, and on holy days.
-Paryushan is the most prominent festival, lasting eight days in Svetambara Jain tradition and ten days in Digambar Jain tradition during the monsoon.
+Paryushana is the most prominent festival, lasting eight days in Śvetāmbara Jain tradition and ten days in Digambara Jain tradition during the monsoon.
 The monsoon is a time for Jains to observe most of the religious procedures.
 However, a Jain may fast at any time.
 Jain saints usually perform fasts every now and then but at times it becomes a compulsion for them when they have committed an error in relation to the preachings of Mahavira.
 Variations in fasts encourage Jains to do whatever they can to maintain whatever self control is possible for the individual.
 According to Jain texts, abstaining from the pleasures of the five senses such as sounds and dwelling in the self in deep concentration is fasting (upavāsa).